nickriches/linguistics_handbook/docs/lecture notes/01 - Introduction.md

 Note that there is a conflict between prescriptive and mental grammars.
 Individuals who allow prescriptive grammars to override mental grammars are guilty of 'hypercorrection'

+## Hypercorrection

+This is a phenomena whereby we override our mental grammar, and instead adopt a prescriptive grammar.
+Our natural tendency is to say *Me and Jack went to the shops*.
+This is our **mental grammar**.
+However, in certain formal contexts, we may say *Jack and I went to the shops*, which is often prescribed at school.

+Hypercorrection is interesting because (a) it shows the power of prescriptive grammar (b) it can occasionally lead to communication breakdowns.

-# A communicative view of language
+## A communicative view of language

-## Definition
+### Definition

-(1) Language is primarily a form a communication and all linguistic 'rules' subserve this goal
+\(1\) Language is primarily a form a communication and all linguistic 'rules' subserve this goal

-(2) Linguistic 'rules' are established by speech communities
+\(2\) Linguistic 'rules' are established by speech communities

-(3) A sentence is 'well-formed' if it reliably expresses the speaker's thoughts using forms which are 'conventionalised', i.e. shared by the speaker's speech community.
+\(3\) A sentence is 'well-formed' if it reliably expresses the speaker's thoughts using forms which are 'conventionalised', i.e. shared by the speaker's speech community.

-## Relationship with SLT practice
+### Relationship with SLT practice

 When assessing children we should evaluate their language according to the norms of their speech community

 For example, deviations from the target when scoring sentence repetition which are _consistent with the speaker's dialect_ are not scored as an error.

-**Easton and Verdon (2021)** - study on how SLT years experience and attitudes to dialect shape diagnostic process.

-12-year-old You observe a 12-year-old gir l in her Grade 6 classroom working on a task with a small group of her peers.
-You notice she is consistently leaving endings off words, such as in “Because he ride his bike to school.”
-She refers to her friends as “youse” and uses verb forms such as “His mother grew him up.”

-Items chosen so that nonstandard uses could potentially arise from local Australian dialects.
-SLTs with (a) more experience and (b) more positive attitudes to dialect were more likely to be unsure about diagnosis and suggest further assessment.
+"The Influence of Linguistic Bias Upon Speech-Language Pathologists’ Attitudes Toward Clinical Scenarios Involving Nonstandard Dialects of English", Easton and Verdon, 2020

+- Therapists were given dialect-related clinical scenarios, and needed to make clinical judgements
+- Length of experience was correlated with more careful clinical judgements
+- Positive attitudes to dialect difference were correlated with more careful clinical judgements.

-# 5-minute exercise
+## 5-minute exercise

-What is the grammatical word class (e.g. noun, verb, adjective etc.) of the italicised words in the following sentences:
+What is the grammatical word class \(e.g. noun, verb, adjective etc.\) of the italicised words in the following sentences:

 1. The _raging_ river tore through the valley
 2. That film really _sucks_